joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 ### Headline
 Growth mindset technology executive with over 20 years of experience, mainly in financial services.
 I drive transformation across the entire technology lifecycle.
 Expert in building and modernising large-scale, cloud-native platforms and optimising legacy estates for public cloud migration.

-Influential with C-level stakeholders, I lead global engineering organisations of over 700 professionals, instilling a high-performance culture of Engineering.
-Partnering with business counterparts to develop a multi-year strategic technology outlook, operational excellence, and managing substantial budgets to build sustainable business growth.
+Influential with C-level stakeholders, I lead a global engineering organisation of over 700 professionals, instilling a high-performance culture of Engineering.
+Partnering with business counterparts to develop a multi-year strategic technology outlook, operational excellence, and managing large budgets to build sustainable business growth.

+My direct involvement in several private equity transactions, mergers, and divestitures includes a large $500M acquisition.
+Also, I have strategic ownership of vendor partnerships, ensuring alignment with organisational objectives.

 ### Technical Excellence
 - Deep technical proficiency in modern cloud-native architectures and programming languages